Dotdian/Study-Planner-/README.md

 # Study-Planner-

 # Project Name
-> The study planner is a Python-based application designed to help students organise their study schedule.
-It allows users to input dates, subject, tasks, notes and view their study plan in a simple interface
+> The study planner is a Python-based application designed to help students organise their study schedules.
+It allows users to input dates, subjects, tasks, and notes and view their study plan in a simple interface

 ## Table of Contents
 * [General Info](#general-information)